 The benefits of insurance are often related to financial and legal protection.
 Insurance can protect you from a variety of losses – for example, if an employee is injured, your office building burns down, your business is sued or your business partner passes away.
 The right business insurance can help you recover and continue operating your company.

 “As a business owner, you define what the right insurance is going to be,” said Seth Morton, owner of Morton Insurance.
 “Insurance itself is simply an agreement by an insurance company to pay the insured for business losses.
 To determine what should be insured, a business owner needs to analyze his risk.
 Once the scope has been established, the owner can evaluate the cost of insurance versus the risk of loss.”

 Tip: Use the legal defense your insurance provides to pay any legal fees incurred if you get sued for a covered claim.

 Editor’s note: Looking for business liability insurance?
 For help finding the right solution for your business, fill out the below questionnaire to have our vendor partners contact you with free information.

 What does business insurance cover?

-Business insurance can cover a litany of things, depending on the type.
-It ranges from basic to comprehensive, so you will want to choose coverage that adequately protects your property, people and business processes.
+Business insurance can cover a litany of things.
+It ranges from basic to comprehensive, so you’ll want to choose coverage that adequately protects your property, people and business processes.

 - Lives of the business principals